pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

 ## Annotating the code

 Okay, let's do this.
-In the context of asyncio, we want to limit calls done from the aiohttp library.
+The idea is general, but let's see how to limit calls done from the aiohttp library.
 This is going to be a class named `RateLimiter` that will intercept HTTP GET requests.
 This class will [decorate](https://en.wikipedia.org/wiki/Decorator_pattern) the aiohttp ClientSession class and will be used like this: